CheongSzesuen/CheongSzesuen/README.md

 # —— From 'Chu Ci · Jiang Chapter 9 · Huai Sha'
 #
 # Open source
-# “As open-source software, GeoGebra promotes the ideals of free access and shared contribution.While we enjoy the rich resources contributed by others, shouldn’t we also aspire to give something back?”
+# “As open-source software, GeoGebra promotes the ideals of free access and shared contribution.
+# While we enjoy the rich resources contributed by others, shouldn’t we also aspire to give something back?”
-# —— Quoted from:Beijing Normal University Press.
-(2024).
-Mathematics · Compulsory Course I [普通高中教科书 数学 必修第一册].
+# —— Quoted from: Mathematics · Compulsory Course I [普通高中教科书 数学 必修第一册].
 Beijing Normal University Press.

 [waijade@waijadeArch ~]$ cat ~/.identity.zh
 # 我是CheongSzesuen。